MatyasBlaha/AppBlog/README.md

-fullstack application based on react, express server and json repository for data (for now). i use knuhovnz as redux, react router etc.
+fullstack application based on react, express server and json repository for data (for now). i use libraries as redux, react router etc.

 Version 0.1
   NEWS: